Over processed convenience food is booming

 It is true – homemade food takes time!

 On the other hand, cooking is one area in your life that you can easily keep under control.
-You just have to take a few simple, basic steps.
+You just have to take a few simple, basic steps to create an effective weight loss or weight management tool.

 Follow an 80/20 approach

-Keep in mind what you learned about clean eating; remember the foods you should (complex carbohydrates, lean protein, healthy fats) and shouldn’t be eating.
+Keep in mind what you learned about clean eating; remember the healthy foods you should (complex carbohydrates, lean protein, fiber-rich foods) and shouldn’t be eating.
+You know them!

 I recommend a foresought at least a week at a time, especially if you like it keeping interesting with variety and experimenting.